BigQuery Data Source Creation Tutorial

 Here you provide information about your source that makes it discoverable to users.

-- Complete the Data Source Name field, which will be the name shown in the Immuta UI.
+- The Data Source Name field is the name that will be shown in the Immuta UI.

-The SQL Table Name, which auto populates but is editable, will be the name of the table presented to users in the Immuta Query Engine; this name is not the name of the table you are getting the data from.
+The SQL Table Name will be the name of the table in the Immuta Query Engine.

 None of the following steps are required.
 However, completing these steps will help maximize the utility of your data source.